ChristophPrybilaTUVienna/ChoreographyRuntimeVerificationByBlockchain/README.md

 prints the balance for each agent-wallet and a bitcoin address that can be used to send funds to the given wallet.
 This methods should be run at least once before the simulation because it initially creates the wallets.
 Upon creation, each wallet synchronizes with the network.
-Even though this process is done in the limited SPV fashion and supported by a checkpoint file it might take some minutes until all wallets are created.
+Even though this process is done in the limited SPV fashion and supported by a checkpoint file, it might take some minutes until all wallets are created.
-After the initial creation, the wallets are uptodate and synchronize much faster when loaded during the simulation.
+After the initial creation, the wallets are up-to-date and synchronize much faster when loaded during the simulation.

-4. For the simulation at least one wallet must contain funds.
-It is the wallet of the agent that initially starts the choreography enactment (i.e. creates the verification token).
+4. For the simulation runs, at least one wallet must contain funds.
+It is the wallet of the agent that initially starts the choreography enactment (i.e., creates the verification token).

 5. The simulation can now be started through the class _at.ac.tuwien.infosys.prybila.runtimeVerification.simulation.Simulator_.
 Please note that the simulation only stops after a choreography was enacted.